Phoenix Arms: HP22 and HP25

-The HP22A and HP25A are small semi-automatic pocket pistols chambered in the .22 Long Rifle or .25 ACP cartridge, respectively.
-They are blowback-operated pistols and come with 3 inch barrels.
-Optional 5 inch barrels are available.
-The frame is zinc alloy with a steel barrel and alloy slide.
-They are single-action pistols.
-The HP22 feeds from a single-stack 10-round magazine, and the HP25 feeds from a single-stack 9-round magazine.
-They have a unique slide-mounted firing pin block in addition to a regular manual safety.
+The HP22 and HP25 are small semi-automatic pocket pistols chambered in the .22 Long Rifle or .25 ACP cartridge, respectively.
+They are blowback-operated pistols and come with 3-inch barrels.
+Optional five-inch 22LR barrels are available.
+The frame is Zamak zinc alloy.
+The detachable barrel is a steel sleeve inside of an alloy casing with an integral front blade sight and vented rib.
+The vented rib continues back along the alloy slide to the windage adjustable rear sight.
+They are hammer-fired single-action pistols.
+They have a slide-mounted manual firing pin block safety in addition to a regular manual slide combination hold open and safety.
 The pistol includes a magazine disconnect feature, which prevents the gun from firing without a magazine.
-The magazine cannot be removed without engaging the manual safety.
-The HP22A and HP25A have a shotgun-style ventilated rib along the top and feature a blade front sight with windage-adjustable notch-type rear sight.
-They are available in nickel- or blued finish.
-The HP22 is designed for use with standard-velocity .22 Long Rifle only.
+The magazine cannot be removed without engaging the manual slide safety.
+The HP22 feeds from a single-stack 10-round magazine, and the HP25 feeds from a single-stack nine-round magazine.
+The HP22 is designed for use with standard-velocity .22 Long Rifle ammunition only.
+They are available in satin nickel or matte black finish.